 Active Directory security groups and AD distribution groups are different things.
 For example, you can use security groups to assign permissions to shared resources and Active Directory distribution groups to create e-mail distribution lists in an Exchange environment.
 The technology is that when a user "logs on" to a computer, the machine creates the user's "access token".
 Access token contains all security group SIDs (security IDs) that the user is member of.
 SIDs of distribution groups are not included.
 To make it simple - you cannot assign permissions to distribution groups and even if you do so this would make no effect at all.

 Group Management Tips

-- Before starting group management tasks, configure Active Directory auditing capabilities in order to log group additions, deletions and membership modifications.
-This can be done using either native or third-party tools like Netwrix Auditor for Windows File Servers.
+Before starting group management tasks, configure Active Directory auditing capabilities in order to log group additions, deletions and membership modifications.
+This can be done using either native or third-party tools like Netwrix Auditor for Active Directory.

 Create a global group for each role or department (Sales, Marketing, Managers, Accountants, etc.).

 Implement standard naming conventions across your organization to make identifying critical information about a group much easier.
 Group names can include critical details about the group, such as the level of access, type of resource, level of security, group scope, mail capability, etc. for example, the group name “DL_Managers_Modify” means that for the selected folder, managers should have only modify permissions.